Prep time: 15 minutes

 sea salt and freshly ground black pepper

-1. Bring the stock to a simmer in a medium saucepan over medium heat.
-About 5 minutes.
-Reduce the heat to it's lowest setting to keep the broth warm while making the risotto.
+- Bring the stock to a simmer in a medium saucepan over medium, about 5 minutes.
+Reduce the heat to its lowest setting to keep the broth warm while making the risotto.

-2. Heat the oil and the butter together in a large nonstick skillet over medium heat.
-Add the sausage, rosemary, and garlic and cook, occasionally stirring and breaking up the meat with the side of the spoon be sure it is very well crumbled, until the sausage is lightly browned and the rosemary leaves are crisped, 7 to 10 minutes.
+- Heat the oil and the butter together in a large nonstick skillet over medium.
+Add the sausage, garlic, and rosemary and cook, occasionally stirring and breaking up the meat with the side of the spoon be sure it is very well crumbled, until the sausage is lightly browned and the rosemary leaves are crisped, 7 to 10 minutes.
 Using a slotted spoon, transfer the sausage and rosemary to a plate, leaving any fat and the garlic in the skillet.